acl-org/acl-anthology/README.md

   * PostgreSQL (9.3.1)
   * Java (1.5 or higher)
 ```
-If you don't have a running copy, we recommend using RVM to install Rails and all it's dependancies.
+If you don't have a running copy, we recommend using RVM to install Rails and all its dependencies.
 Also, git command line tools or GUI is needed to clone the repository.

 ### Cloning ###
-Browse to your designated repoitory and clone it using this git command (or with a git GUI tool).
+Browse to your designated folder and clone it using this git command (or with a git GUI tool).
 The process should take a while since the repository is quite big (about 150MB):
 ```
 $ git clone https://github.com/zamakkat/acl
 ```